rixx/ramble/_posts/2023-04-29-lewis-tolkien.md

 title: 'From the tab archives: Lewis on Tolkien'
 ---

-### Series announcement: From the tab archives

-Some entries in my near-infinite tab list are open because there's something I have to do, others out of laziness.
-But no small amount of them hangs around because they deserve some attention.
-Of these, some could just be sent to a friend or dropped on social media with a clever remark.
-But many deserve more than some rapid read-fire-forget; they call for processing and rephrasing and actual, honest-to-god retention.
-These will end up here, on a blog nobody reads, but that may serve as reference material just in case of future need.

 ## Lewis on Tolkien

 At this point, we all know about Mr Narnia and Mr Middle-Earth and their Inkling- and religion shaped friendship, what